This copycat honey baked ham recipe is the most tender succulent ham you’ve ever had!

 Ham is easy to make since you’re really just heating it up.
 I use a spiral ham for this recipe because it’s very easy to cut but even more importantly, all of that yummy glaze gets into the meat.
-You can make honey baked ham without a a spiral ham too, simply score the ham before adding the honey glaze.
+You can make copycat honeybaked ham without a spiral ham too, simply score the ham before adding the honey glaze.

 How much Spiral Ham per Person

-Honey baked ham has both honey and a bit of brown sugar so the glaze gets beautifully caramelized!
-Since the glaze can be sticky, I like to line my pan with thick foil on the bottom for easy clean up.
+Copycat honey baked has a great ham glaze with both honey and a bit of brown sugar.
+The glaze gets beautifully caramelized!
+Since the glaze can be sticky, I like to line my pan with thick foil (or no stick foil) on the bottom for easy clean up.

-- Brush with glaze and turn the oven up high caramelize the glaze.
+- Brush with the glaze mixture and turn the oven up high caramelize the glaze.

-- Remove from the oven when the temperature reaches 140°F.
+- Remove from the oven when the temperature reaches 140 degrees F.

 - Rest about 20 minutes before cutting and serving.